JkutkutArchive/Geogebra/README.md

     Defined by:

-    -a = angle of rotation
+    -α = angle of rotation
     -(h,k) = vertex's coordinates V = (h,k).
     -p = distance from V to the focus (F) or to the diretrix (D).